Meet Our Members

 IAMPETH honors Pat Blair as a Master Penman

-The White House calligraphers, including work methods and numerous images, are featured in the Fall 2007/Winter 2008 and Fall 2016 "Pens & Protocol" issues of Scripsit.
+Pat Blair served as White House Chief Calligrapher from 2006 to 2018.
+The artwork, procedures and numerous images of White House calligraphers are featured in the Fall 2007/Winter 2008 and Fall 2016 "Pens & Protocol" issues of Scripsit.

 WCG members’ egg art at the White House